 When connecting from the Virtru SaaS to the Virtru Private Keystore (for Google Workspace CSE), the session must be secured with a CA-signed Transport Layer Security(TLS) certificate.
 TLS ensures that the information cannot be accessed while in transit and is a method to validate the authenticity of the target server further and verify the domain's ownership.

-Step 1: Backup your CSE
+Step 1: Backup Your CSE

 Commands: